 - The Backroads Map Book for Northern Alberta is a good basic river guide for short trips, available in many stores including drug stores and on Amazon.
 Topographical maps are also an option. - For more detailed information on points of interest, takeout points, GPS coordinates and campsites, we recommend the Teresa Griffith Guides.
 See links to pdf files at the end of the guide.
-Or we can forward them on request for no charge by email. - Mark's Guide for Alberta Paddlers 2nd Edition is another one that is available at multiple sources such as MEC, it has less detail.
+Or we can forward them on request for no charge by email. - Mark's Guide for Alberta Paddlers is another one that is available at multiple sources such as Paddle Alberta and MEC, it has less detail than you might want for maps.